hamptonmoore/eleventy-blog/posts/shrinking-this-sites-docker-image.md

 EDIT: After compression of all of the images and WaifuCraft resource pack the whole site is 19MB with the image being 39MB

 EDIT #2: After posting this on Hacker News I got quite a few suggestions, the main one being that since I am using build layers I should be using the node docker image instead of a modified nginx-alpine.
 I have taken that suggestion with the new Dockerfile looking this this.

+EDIT #3: The Waifucraft images and resources have been moved to an external CDN, with the final image now being 20MB, with 5.6MB coming from alpine, 14.3MB coming from nginx, and a whole 40KB coming from my site itself.
+Future plans include swapping out nginx without something less bloated like [Quark by Suckless](https://tools.suckless.org/quark/).
 ```
 FROM node:10-alpine3.9 as npmpackages
 WORKDIR /app